laurent-martin/aspera-api-examples/web/javascript-html/README.md

 - using a token (use this in web apps)
 - using SSH credentials (mostly legacy or server-server transfers)

+> [!NOTE]
-> **Note:** The SSH-based transfer authorization is not recommended for web applications, as users shall be authorized through the web app.
+> The SSH-based transfer authorization is not recommended for web applications, as users shall be authorized through the web app.
 The legacy Aspera "Connect Server" web app was using SSH auth, but is deprecated.

 Web applications shall use the "token" authorization scheme, using either of those types: